Lacoste/sweater_weather/README.md

 ## Future Iterations
 - Build out an accompanying front end application in JavaScript.
-- Using JavaScript for ceratain time related keys to use client's time zone.
+- Using JavaScript for certain time related keys to use client's time zone.
+- Implement low-level caching strategies.